Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Introduction

-In addition, we are able to extend the above solutions to the full time interval $\R^{+}$ by the probabilistic extension introduced in \cite{HZZ19}.
-The method was originally developed to extend convex integration solutions, which exist up to a stopping time, to global solutions.
+Furthermore, we extend the aforementioned solutions to the entire time interval $\mathbb{R}^{+}$ utilizing the probabilistic extension technique introduced in \cite{HZZ19}.
+The method was originally devised to prolong the existence of convex integration solutions, which exist up to a stopping time, to global solutions.
 At the stopping time, the convex integration solutions were connected to Leray--Hopf solutions, which exist for every divergence-free initial condition in $L^{2}$.
-Such a connection is immediate in the deterministic setting.
-The subtlety in the stochastic setting originates in the fact that Leray--Hopf solutions are only probabilistically weak: they cannot be constructed on every probability space with a given Wiener process, but these probabilistic elements become part of the solution.
-The probabilistic extension method from \cite{HZZ19} was frequently used ever since, especially when convex integration was applied in the stochastic setting (see e.g. \cite{Ya20a, Ya20b}).
+In the deterministic context, such a connection is straightforward.
+However, in the stochastic setting, the subtlety arises from the probabilistic weakness of Leray--Hopf solutions; they cannot be constructed on every probability space with a given Wiener process, yet these probabilistic elements become integral components of the solution.
+The probabilistic extension method from \cite{HZZ19} has since been widely employed, particularly in scenarios where convex integration is applied within the stochastic framework (see, for instance, \cite{Ya20a, Ya20b}).

-Unlike Leray--Hopf solutions, the convex integration solutions are probabilistically strong, that is, adapted to the given Wiener process.
-Remarkably, also the solutions obtained in Theorem~\ref{th:1intro} are probabilistically strong.
-In order to apply the probabilistic extension from \cite{HZZ19}, we first lift these solutions to probability measures on the canonical space of trajectories up to a stopping time.
-The canonical space is generated by both the solution and the noise.
-These probability measures are then extended by laws of classical Leray--Hopf solutions to probability measures on trajectories on $\R^{+}$.
-The resulting solutions fulfill the energy inequality on the whole $\R^{+}$ and are therefore Leray--Hopf.
-This in turn permits to obtain joint non-uniqueness in law in this class, that is, non-uniqueness of the joint laws of $(u,W)$.
-The result is proved in Theorem~\ref{th:1law}.
+Unlike Leray--Hopf solutions, the convex integration solutions are probabilistically strong, meaning they are adapted to the given Wiener process.
+Remarkably, the solutions derived in Theorem~\ref{th:1intro} are also probabilistically strong.
+To facilitate the application of the probabilistic extension technique from \cite{HZZ19}, we initially elevate these solutions to probability measures on the canonical space of trajectories up to a stopping time.
+This canonical space is generated by both the solution and the noise.
+Subsequently, these probability measures are extended by the laws of classical Leray--Hopf solutions to encompass probability measures on trajectories over $\mathbb{R}^{+}$.
+The resulting solutions adhere to the energy inequality throughout $\mathbb{R}^{+}$ and are thus classified as Leray--Hopf solutions.
+Consequently, this allows us to establish joint non-uniqueness in law within this class, specifically, non-uniqueness of the joint laws of $(u,W)$.
+The proof of this result is provided in Theorem~\ref{th:1law}.

-\begin{theorem} Consider the case of linear multiplicative noise.
-There exists $f$, a measurable functional of the driving Wiener process $W$, such that joint non-uniqueness in law holds true in the class of Leray--Hopf solutions. \end{theorem}
+\begin{theorem} There exists $f$, a measurable functional of the driving Wiener process $W$, such that joint non-uniqueness in law holds true in the class of Leray--Hopf solutions. \end{theorem}